-The Shareholders' Meeting of March 31, 2021 appointed the current Board of Statutory Auditors, which will expire on the date of approval of the financial statements for the financial year 2023.
+The Shareholders' Meeting of April 23, 2024 appointed the current Board of Statutory Auditors, which will expire on the date of approval of the financial statements for the financial year 2026.

-At that time three slates were presented within the terms and according to the procedure required by the applicable regulation,
+At that time two slates were presented within the terms and according to the procedure required by the applicable regulation

-- by the relative majority shareholder Vivendi S.A.; - by a group of Asset Management Companies and international institutional investors, and specifically: Amundi Asset Management SGR S.p.A. fund manager: Amundi Sviluppo Italia, Seconda Pensione Espansione Esg, Seconda Pensione Sviluppo Esg, Amundi Dividendo Italia, Amundi Accumulazione Italia Pir 2023; Arca Fondi SGR S.p.A. fund manager: Fondo Arca Azioni Italia, Fondo Arca Azioni Europa, Fondo Arca BB, Fondo Pensione Arca Previdenza Alta Crescita, Fondo Arca Economia Reale Bilanciato Italia 55, Fondo Arca Azioni Internazionali, Fondo Pensione Arca Previdenza Rendita, Fondo Pensione Arca Previdenza Crescita; Etica SGR S.p.A. fund manager: Fondo Etica Rendita Bilanciata, Fondo Etica Obbligazionario Misto, Fondo Etica Bilanciato, Fondo Etica Azionario; Eurizon Capital S.A. manager of the Eurizon Fund sections: Italian Equity Opportunities, Equity Europe LTE, Equity Italy Smart Volatility, Active Allocation, Equity Europe ESG LTE; Eurizon Capital SGR S.p.A fund manager: Eurizon Progetto Italia 70, Eurizon Pir Italia Azioni, Eurizon Azioni Italia, Eurizon Progetto Italia 40; Epsilon SGR S.p.A. manager of fund Epsilon Qequity; Fidelity Funds SICAV; Fideuram Asset Management Ireland manager of fund Fonditalia Equity Italy; Fideuram Intesa Sanpaolo Private Banking Asset Management SGR S.p.A. fund manager: Fideuram Italia, Piano Azioni Italia, Piano Bilanciato Italia 30, Piano Bilanciato Italia 50; Interfund Sicav Interfund Equity Italy; Mediolanum Gestione Fondi SGR S.p.A. fund manager: Mediolanum Flessibile Futuro Italia; Pramerica Sicav Italian Equity segment, as well as - Cassa depositi e prestiti S.p.A.
-(CDP slate).
+- by the relative majority shareholder Vivendi S.A.; - by a group of fund managers and SICAVs: Amundi Asset Management SGR S.p.A. fund manager: Amundi Sviluppo Italia and Amundi Impegno Italia B; Anima Sgr S.P.A. fund manager: Anima Italia, Anima Iniziativa Italia, Anima Alto Potenziale Italia; APG Asset Management N.V., fund manager of ABP DMEQ Adaptive Risk Management; Arca Fondi Sgr S.P.A. fund manager of Fondo Arca Azioni Italia; BancoPosta Fondi S.p.A.
+SGR fund manager of: Bancoposta Rinascimento, Bancoposta Equity All Country, Bancoposta Equity Developed Countries; Etica Sgr S.p.A. fund manager of: F.do Etica Rendita Bilanciata, F.do Etica Obbligazionario Misto, F.do Etica Bilanciato, F.do Etica Azionario, F.do Etica Impatto Clima, F.do Etica Obiettivo Sociale; Fideuram Asset Management Ireland fund manager of Fonditalia Equity Italy; Fideuram Intesa Sanpaolo Private Banking Asset Management Sgr S.p.A. fund manager of: Fideuram Italia, Piano Bilanciato Italia 50, Piano Bilanciato Italia 30, Piano Azioni Italia; Interfund Sicav Interfund Equity Italy; Kairos Partners Sgr S.p.A. as Management Company of Kairos International Sicav subfunds: Made in Italy and European Long Short; Mediolanum Gestione Fondi SGR S.p.A. fund manager of: Mediolanum Flessibile Futuro Italia and Mediolanum Flessibile Sviluppo Italia; Mediolanum International Funds Limited Challenge Funds Challenge Italian Equity,,

-From the Vivendi slate, which obtained more votes (24.28% of the voting capital), three standing auditors and two alternate auditors were appointed: Angelo Rocco Bonissoni (Standing Auditor), Francesca di Donato (Standing Auditor), Massimo Gambini (Standing Auditor), Franco Maurizio Lagro (Alternate Auditor) and Ilaria Antonella Belluco (Alternate Auditor).
-The remaining appointees were chosen from the Asset Management Companies slate (which obtained 22.55% of the votes): Francesco Fallacara (Standing Auditor), Anna Doro (Standing Auditor), Paolo Prandi (Alternate Auditor) and Laura Fiordelisi (Alternate Auditor).
-No statutory auditor was drawn from the CDP slate (which received 10.40% of votes).
-The Shareholders' Meeting appointed the Francesco Fallacara as Chairman of the Board of Statutory Auditors.
+Three Standing Auditors and two Alternate Auditors were drawn from the Vivendi slate, which obtained the highest number of votes (75.39% of the voting capital): Mara Vanzetta (Standing Auditor), Francesco Schiavone Panni (Standing

+Auditor), Massimo Gambini (Standing Auditor), Massimiliano Di Maria (Alternate Auditor) and Carlotta Veneziani (Alternate Auditor).
+The remaining members were drawn from a slate submitted by a group of fund and SICAV managers (which received 17.63% of the votes): Francesco Fallacara (Chairman) Anna Doro (Standing Auditor), Paolo Prandi (Alternate Auditor) and Laura Fiordelisi (Alternate Auditor).
+The candidate indicated first among the standing auditors from the minority slate, Francesco Fallacara, was appointed Chairman of the control body in accordance with the law and the Bylaws.

 Table 4 presents detailed information on the composition of the Board of Statutory Auditors.
 The curricula vitae of the Statutory Auditors are available on the website www.gruppotim.it, About Us Section - Governance/Board of Statutory Auditors/Composition channel.

+As far as the Board of Statutory Auditors is concerned, the composition in 2024 is 40% female and 60% male.
+The five standing auditors are three of one gender and two of the other, while the four alternate auditors are two of each gender.
 The Board of Statutory Auditors performs the activities assigned to it by Italian rules.
 In addition, in accordance with the provisions of the Corporate Governance Code, it monitors the effectiveness of the ICRMS and receives the information necessary for the performance of its duties.
 For detailed information on the activities performed, please refer to the report to the Shareholders' Meeting prepared pursuant to article 153 of the CLF.